fsharp/fslang-design/tooling/FST-1004-versioning-plan.md

 * If a user attempts to load FSharp.Core 4.6.0.0, the check is satisfied.
 * If a user attempts to load FSharp.Core 4.6.3.2, the check is satisfied.
-* If a user attempts to load FSharp.Core 4.7.0.0, the check is **not** satisifed, and a warning is emitted:
+* If a user attempts to load FSharp.Core 4.7.0.0, the check is **not** satisfied, and a warning is emitted:

 "The version of FSharp.Core you attempted to load (4.7.0.0) is higher than the highest version of FSharp.Core that is guaranteed to load (4.6.x.y) on F# SDK version 11.0.0.
 Your code may fail at runtime.
 See here for a matrix of F# SDK and FSharp.Core versions: [LINK]"